alextwoods/aws_crt/README.md

 - **CRC Checksums** — Hardware-accelerated CRC32, CRC32C, and CRC64-NVME via the CRT (SSE4.2, AVX-512, CLMUL, ARM CRC, ARM PMULL) with efficient software fallbacks.
 - **CBOR Encoder/Decoder** — A fast CBOR (RFC 8949) encoder and decoder implemented in Rust, compatible with the `Aws::Cbor` interface from `aws-sdk-core`.
 - **HTTP Client** — A CRT-backed HTTP/1.1 client with connection pooling, TLS, proxy support, and streaming responses.
 Drop-in replacement for the default `Net::HTTP` handler in the AWS SDK for Ruby V3.
+- **SigV4 Signer** — A standalone CRT-backed SigV4 request signer.
+The entire signing operation (canonical request, string-to-sign, signature, header injection) happens in native code with the GVL released during the async CRT signing callback.
+- **Signed HTTP Client** — A combined signer + HTTP client that signs and sends requests in a single native call.
+Avoids crossing the Ruby/Rust boundary twice, eliminating intermediate type conversions and an extra GVL release/acquire cycle.
 - **S3 Client** — A standalone high-performance S3 client backed by the CRT's `aws-c-s3` meta-request system.
 Provides automatic request splitting (parallel multipart upload/download), per-chunk retries, and parallel file I/O for significantly higher throughput on large object transfers.
+- **Ractor Support** — The HTTP client, signed HTTP client, and other key types are Ractor-shareable when frozen, enabling true parallel execution across Ruby 4 Ractors.

 The native extension is written in Rust (using [magnus](https://github.com/matsadler/magnus) and [rb_sys](https://github.com/oxidize-rb/rb-sys)) and calls directly into